Institutional Memory bank

 "Maintains the core architectural standards and design patterns for the Project-X ecosystem."

-Lem is constantly scanning your workflow.
-When it identifies relevant rationale in a Slack thread or a Jira ticket, it creates a Draft Record.
+Lem AI is constantly scanning your workflow.
+When it identifies relevant rationale in a Slack thread or a Jira ticket, it creates a Draft record.
 Once the corresponding update is finalized, the record is added to your permanent history.

 "Note: Decision logs can be exported at any time to generate technical reports or architectural review documents."